How do I compare the cost of heating fuels?

 - Efficiency of the appliances that convert fuels and electricity to useful heat

 - Costs of heating system installation, operation, and maintenance

 - Availability of fuels, especially during the heating season

 - Environmental issues associated with the production, transportation, and consumption of fuels

 The U.S. Department of Energy has educational information on heating systems for consumers.

 Heat contents of various fuels and electricity

-(Note that there are 42 U.S. gallons in a barrel of heating oil and liquefied petroleum gas (LPG)/propane, and there are 100,000 Btu in a therm.)
+(Note: There are 42 U.S. gallons in a barrel of heating oil and liquefied petroleum gas (LPG)/propane, and there are 100,000 Btu in a therm.)